Jennifer (Meng) Lu

 news

-Aug 23, 2025 | We presented our “Mechanisms of In-Context Syntatic Generalization in Language Models” (WIP) and “Paths Not Taken” in NEMI 2025. |
+| Aug 23, 2025 | Our ongoing work “Mechanisms of In-Context Syntatic Generalization in Language Models” is presented in NEMI 2025 and is accepted to BlackboxNLP 2025! |

-Aug 20, 2025 | My two 1st-author papers both have been accepted to EMNLP 2025 Main Conference!
+| Aug 20, 2025 | My two 1st-author papers both have been accepted to EMNLP 2025 Main Conference!
 So grateful to my most amazing co-authors and mentors 💐 |